radixdlt/olympia-node/docs/transaction-specs/specs/parsing.md

 This section explains how values of primitive types are read and written.

-Unless otherwise specified, the order of bytes is alway [big endian](https://en.wikipedia.org/wiki/Endianness).
+Unless otherwise specified, the order of bytes is always [big endian](https://en.wikipedia.org/wiki/Endianness).

 ### Boolean